Gohatto

-Gohatto (御法度), also known as Taboo, is a 1999 Japanese film directed by Nagisa Ōshima.
+(御法度, Gohatto), also known as Taboo, is a 1999 Japanese film directed by Nagisa Ōshima.
 Its subject is homosexuality in the Shinsengumi during the bakumatsu period, the end of the samurai era in the mid-19th century.

 The production was Õshima's final film before his death, thirteen years after Gohatto's premiere.

 Plot

 At the start of the movie, the young and handsome Kanō Sōzaburō (Ryuhei Matsuda) is admitted to the Shinsengumi, an elite samurai group led by Kondō Isami (Yoichi Sai) that seeks to defend the Tokugawa shogunate against reformist forces.
 He is a very skilled swordsman, but it is his appearance that makes many of the others in the (strictly male) group, both students and superiors, attracted to him, creating tension within the group of people vying for Kanō's affections.